mohit-malviya/Financial-Portfolio-Optimization/README.md

 # Financial Portfolio Optimization

 ## Project Overview
-Ye project financial portfolio optimization pe based hai jisme hum ek given set of assets ke returns aur risks ko analyze karke optimal portfolio allocation find karte hain.
-Isme Modern Portfolio Theory (MPT) aur Markowitz Optimization ka use karke portfolio ka expected return maximize karte hain aur risk minimize karte hain.
+This project is based on Financial Portfolio Optimization, where we analyze the returns and risks of a given set of assets to determine the optimal portfolio allocation.
+Using Modern Portfolio Theory (MPT) and Markowitz Optimization, the goal is to maximize the expected return while minimizing the associated risk of the portfolio.

 ## Features
 - Portfolio expected return calculation